edgedb/edgedb/docs/edgeql/funcops/numerics.rst

     Remainder from division (modulo).

-    This is specifically the remainder from floor division.
+    This is the remainder from floor division.
 Just as is the case with :eql:op:`//<FLOORDIV>` the result type of the remainder operator corresponds to the operand type: